brewAyW/brew/README.md

 ## Developing Plans

-Because Homebrew Cask cannot support multi-user just by the way it work.
+- Because Homebrew Cask cannot support multi-user just by the way it work.
 So we are working on taking Homebrew Cask out of brewAnywhere.

+- We also want to remove all the anti multi-user thing in brewAnywhere.

 If you want to help, say in https://github.com/brewAyW/brew/issues/5.